 Electrophysiological (ephys) recordings are widely used for characterizing neuron function.
 The field of electrophysiology focuses on studying electrical properties of neurons, their action potential and synaptic activity.
 Many different cell types in the brain possess different intrinsic electrophysiological properties that enable them to perform crucial and highly specific functions.

-Electrophysiology as a field is moving towards larger kinds of data analyses trying to not only understand one neuron type in isolation, but to study many kinds of neurons simultaneously.
+Electrophysiology as a field is moving towards larger kinds of data analyses trying to not only understand one neuron type in isolation, but to study many kinds of neurons simultaneously (Kandel et al., 2013).
 For example, the first goal of the US NIH BRAIN project is to generate a “census of cell types” (Jorgenson et al., 2015), involving neuron comparison using genetic, morphological and electrophysiological characteristics.
 One way to address this is by aggregating vast amounts of already published neuroscientific data.
 However, combining and comparing electrophysiology data across labs directly and on a large scale is challenging, because such data is often collected under different experimental conditions.
 It is generally thought that subtle variation in experimental conditions introduces certain variation into the corresponding ephys measurements.
 Therefore, comparing data across differently designed experiments without accounting for variability introduced by experimental conditions could lead to incorrect or inconsistent results, so the goal of my project is to enable the reliable comparison and aggregation of electrophysiological data across different experiments.

 History and early neurophysiological mechanisms